matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### Methods:

-- `await()`
-    - Causes the current thread to wait until the latch has counted down to zero, unless the thread is interrupted
+- `await()` - Causes the current thread to wait until the latch has counted down to zero, unless the thread is interrupted
 ```java
 public void await() throws InterruptedException
 ```

-- `countDown()`
-    - Determines to count of the latch, releasing all waiting threads if the count reaches zero
+- `countDown()` - Determines to count of the latch, releasing all waiting threads if the count reaches zero
 ```java
 public void countDown()
 ```

-- Use

 ```java
 class DoSomething implements Runnable {